larisaRakhimova7/frontend-project-44/README.md

 [![asciicast](https://asciinema.org/a/550406.svg)](https://asciinema.org/a/550406)

+1. Brain-even - determining an even or odd number. to select use the brain-even command in your terminal.
-* Brain-even.
+* Example .
 Loss

 [![asciicast](https://asciinema.org/a/550408.svg)](https://asciinema.org/a/550408)

-* Brain-even.
+* Example.
+Brain-even.
 Win

 [![asciicast](https://asciinema.org/a/550407.svg)](https://asciinema.org/a/550407)

+2. Brain-calc -Brain-calc - сalculating of result for an expression. to select use the brain-calc command in your terminal.
-* Brain-calc.
+* Example.
+Brain-calc.
 Loss

 [![asciicast](https://asciinema.org/a/550410.svg)](https://asciinema.org/a/550410)

-* Brain-calc.
+* Example.
+Brain-calc.
 Win

 [![asciicast](https://asciinema.org/a/550409.svg)](https://asciinema.org/a/550409)

+3. Brain-gcd - finding of greatest common divisor for given numbers to select brain-gcd use the brain-gcd command in your terminal.
-* Brain-GCD.
+* Example.
+Brain-gcd.
 Loss

 [![asciicast](https://asciinema.org/a/550411.svg)](https://asciinema.org/a/550411)

-* Brain-GCd.
+* Example.
+Brain-Gcd.
 Win

 [![asciicast](https://asciinema.org/a/550412.svg)](https://asciinema.org/a/550412)

+4. Brain-progression - searching for missing number in progression to select use the brain-progression command in your terminal.
-* Brain-progression.
+* Example.
+Brain-progression.
 Loss

 [![asciicast](https://asciinema.org/a/550413.svg)](https://asciinema.org/a/550413)

-* Brain-progression.
+* Example.
+Brain-progression.
 Win

 [![asciicast](https://asciinema.org/a/550414.svg)](https://asciinema.org/a/550414)

+5. Brain-prime - checking for a prime number. to select use the brain-prime command in your terminal.
-* Brain-prime.
+* Example.Brain-prime.
 Loss

 [![asciicast](https://asciinema.org/a/550415.svg)](https://asciinema.org/a/550415)

-* Brain-prime.Win
+* Example.
+Brain-prime.Win

 [![asciicast](https://asciinema.org/a/550416.svg)](https://asciinema.org/a/550416)